Windows XP visual styles: Jade

-"Jade" is one of the two placeholder visual styles used in Longhorn prior to the development reset in builds 4066 to 4093.
-Like the Plex and Slate themes, it resembles Luna using similar window proportions but with a light gray and white color scheme.
+"Jade" is one of the two placeholder visual styles used in Longhorn prior to the development reset from builds 4066 to 4093.
+As with the Plex and Slate visual styles, it resembles Luna using similar window proportions but with a light gray and white color scheme.
 It also features a differently-styled start menu reminiscent of that of the final version of Windows Vista.
 It uses Segoe UI as the typeface for the user interface.

+Special theme packs

+Though they are not visual styles, some theme packages were offered for specialized products for Windows XP, many of them reusing the Luna theme with no other changes.